Mubelotix/faster-pest/faster-pest/README.md

 Welcome to `faster-pest`, a **high-performance** code generator for [Parsing Expression Grammars](https://pest.rs/book/grammars/peg.html). `faster-pest` is an unofficial pro-macro providing next-level implementations of [Pest](https://pest.rs/) parsers.
 It uses low-level optimization tricks under the hood to generate highly optimized code which minimizes the overhead of the AST recognition process, resulting in much faster parsing.

 `faster-pest` is **compatible** with the standard [Pest syntax](https://pest.rs/book/grammars/syntax.html), so you can easily switch to it without having to change your existing grammar.
-It also provides detailed performance metrics and debugging information, so you can easily identify and optimize bottlenecks in your parsers.

 With `faster-pest`, you can enjoy the **convenience and expressiveness** of Pest while getting the performance of a low-level parsing library.
-It's the perfect choice for large-scale or performance-critical parsing projects.
 Give it a try and experience the difference for yourself!

 The parsing approach used under the hood has nothing in common with the original pest code.
 To be honest, I never looked at the pest codebase, because it was easier to start from scratch.
 There is still one thing that was not reimplemented: the parsing of the actual pest grammar.
 However, this might not last.
 I need to extend the grammar to enable more advanced tricks, like making it possible to define complex rules with Rust code and import them in a pest grammar.